OlaaafEngine/Olaaaf/README.md

 # Olaaaf
-A prototype for belief revision and general revision-based adaptation
+A prototype for belief revision and revision-based adaptation